-Working with a financial advisor can be a great decision, whether it’s investment advice or financial planning that you need.
-However, before you trust someone with your money, here are the protections and warning signs you should know about.
+Working with a financial advisor can be a smart move, but before you hand over control of your money, here are the protections and warning signs worth knowing.

 What Is Custody and What Are the Rules Surrounding It?